MicrosoftDocs/memdocs/memdocs/intune/configuration/device-firmware-configuration-interface-windows.md

 4. Select **Create**.
 5. In **Basics**, enter the following properties:

     - **Name**: Enter a descriptive name for the profile.
 Name your policies so you can easily identify them later.
-For example, a good profile name is **Windows - DFCI settings on Surface devices**.
+For example, a good profile name is **Windows - DFCI settings on Windows devices**.
     - **Description**: Enter a description for the profile.
 This setting is optional, but recommended.

    Select **Next**.